 In keeping with the vision of Union's founders that Union graduates should be equipped by their education to "respond to the claims of the world" with "intellectual and academic excellence, social justice, and compassionate wisdom," Union's curricula for all degree programs intentionally engage disparities in society based on gender, race, class, sexuality, religion and other divisive or marginalizing forces.
 Studying in this environment is both a strength and a challenge.
+The goal is to cultivate the ability to respond to these disparities with analytic rigor, historical consciousness, sensitivity to tradition, and equanimity and compassion.
+The Seminary's urban location and university affiliation also help to shape study at Union.

-The Master of Arts (MA) has clearly articulated student learning outcomes appropriate to a graduate theological degree (including concentrations) and is consistent with Union's mission and resources.
-As an academically oriented degree, a thesis is required (ATS Standard 4.9).
+The Master of Arts in Religion (MAR) has clearly articulated student learning outcomes appropriate to a graduate theological degree, and consistent with Union's mission and resources.
 The program goals identified reflect the faculty's general aspirations for student learning.
-The desired learning outcomes associated with each goal identify the knowledge and skills that students are expected to demonstrate upon successfully completion the program.
-Graduates of the Master of Arts degree should be well equipped to apply their learning in contemporary contexts both within and beyond academia.
+The desired learning outcomes associated with each goal identify the knowledge and skills that students are expected to demonstrate upon successful completion of the program.
+Graduates of the MAR degree should be well equipped to apply their learning in contemporary contexts both within and beyond academia.